scala-exercises/exercises-fpinscala/README.md

 ------------------------

-This repository hosts a content library for the [Scala Exercises](https://www.scala-exercises.org/) platform, that includes interactive exercises related to the "Functional Programming in Scala" book by Manning.
+This repository hosts a content library for the [Scala Exercises](https://www.scala-exercises.org/) platform, that includes interactive exercises related to the "Functional Programming in Scala" book by written by Paul Chiusano and Rúnar Bjarnason and published by Manning.
+This content library is meant to be used in tandem with the book, although excerpts of the theory needed to complete them have been added to guide you.
+For more information about "Functional Programming in Scala" please visit its [official website](https://www.manning.com/books/functional-programming-in-scala).

 ##About Scala exercises